ArmenMkrtumyan/arduino-projects/README.md

 1. Connect the Arduino board to your computer using a USB cable.
 2. Install the Arduino IDE from the [official Arduino website](https://www.arduino.cc/en/software).
 3. Open the Arduino IDE and create a new sketch.
-4. Copy and paste the code provided in this repository's `arduino_code.ino` file into the Arduino IDE.
+4. Copy and paste the code provided in this repository
 5. Modify the code as needed to match your specific hardware setup or customization preferences.
 6. Upload the code to the Arduino board using the Arduino IDE.
 7. Power on the LED strips and ensure they are properly connected and working.